Full and short adjectives. Complete lessons - Knowledge Hypermarket. Short form of adjective, spelling examples

 river words: lesser, cursed, etc.

-There are such qualitative adjectives that use-
+There are such qualitative adjectives that use -

-Xia only in a short form, but do not have a full form: glad, much,
+sya only in a short form, but do not have a full form: glad, much,

-love, needed.
+love, necessary.

-Some polysemous adjectives form a short form
+Some ambiguous adjectives form a short form

 having three meanings: 1) visible, visible; 2) significant